Lacrymology/states/django/doc/index.rst

 .. https://www.djangoproject.com/

-This directory contains helpers to deploy Django applications.
+This directory only contains helpers to deploy Django applications.
+It don't install Django as an application as it's a Python library.

+.. include:: /doc/include/building_bloc.inc

 Links
 -----